 CBT’s role in psychology is a major one, and it appears that its role will only continue to expand as more potential uses of CBT are researched and studied.
 It is not hard to imagine that eventually CBT could even be delivered in the form of a smartphone app (well, at least one developed by psychologists).

 Aside from CBT’s present and future roles, we should also look to CBT’s past role in psychology.
-Specifically, CBT played a crucial role in redefining how depression is examined and treated.
+Specifically, Cognitive Behavioral Therapy played a crucial role in redefining how depression is examined and treated.
 This role grew beyond depression, and CBT helped uncover the idea that mental health disorders can stem from very personal issues and specific conditions, so the treatment of various disorders should also be individualized to the patient being treated.
 This was part of an important movement in psychology that started focusing on personalized treatment plans rather than the “one size fits all” approach that is sometimes taken when treating physical illnesses.

 Traditional vs. Positive CBT